Isthares/CPP-Small-Projects/Student-Database-Management/readme.md

 # Project: *Student Database Management*
-* This project uses a file to store the student's record
+* This project uses a file to store the student's records
 * The user can:
   - Add Records: student's name, student's id, and course
   - List Records: list all records